 That fix was His only begotten Son, Jesus Christ.
 God the Father sent God the Son to born as a little baby to perfect live his life perfectly obeying every single law that God gave his people.
 His Son was tempted but never falling short of the glory of God.
 But in perfect obedience to His Father by the power of His Spirit, the God and man, Jesus Christ, made a beeline to the cross in perfect obedience and with joy and gladness because what Christ was about to do is save His people from their sins.
 It was upon the last step on that hill of the skull where Jesus Christ would gladly give up his perfect life once and for all so that we would have the perfect life once and for all.

-2 Corinthians 5:21 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
+2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 Romans 5:1-2 (CSB) Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 2 We have also obtained access through him by faith into this grace in which we stand, and we boast in the hope of the glory of God.